Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Wide skis for any terrain?
 Really?

 It used to be that fat skis were only for powder days.
 It’s true, they do make skiing in powder much, much more fun.
-But as you can see from the wide ski types we went through above, modern wide skis can be a good fit for pretty much all terrain and any conditions.
+But as you can see from the various wide ski types discussed above, modern wide skis can be a good fit for pretty much all terrain and any conditions.

-This is especially true of the rider range of “all mountain skis,” though as this helpful article points out, not all mountains are the same (and I am spoiled living in California).
+This is especially true of the wider range of “all mountain skis,” though as this primer on all-mountain skis points out, not all mountains are the same (and I am spoiled living in California).

 For my exclusively West Coast skiing needs I found that switching to wide skis – even a pair that straddled the boundary between all-mountain and powder skis – made literally every type of terrain easier.
 Every.
 Single.
 Type.
 Including:

 Groomers: The increased control and stability make me comfortable really letting it rip on smooth groomers when conditions are right.
-My speedy husband doesn’t need to wait nearly as long at the lift line these days, yet I still feel like I’m skiing safely and under control.
+My speed-loving ski companions don’t need to wait as long at the lift line these days, yet I still feel like I’m skiing safely and under control.

 Ice: Being basically the opposite of powder, I used to worry that wide skis would leave me skittering around on ice.
 Nope!
 Once again, wide skis to the rescue.
 Again, the stability and long edge with less sidecut (my new skis are also longer than my old ones) give me more contact with the snow and more control than my old skis when things get slick.